LukeMurphey/splunk-web-input/README.md

 You can usually ignore the "Output" section.
 This is only necessary if you want to name the fields that the input will get based on content within the page [(see "Can I use attributes to set the field names?" for details).](http://lukemurphey.net/projects/splunk-web-input/wiki/FAQ#Can-I-use-attributes-to-set-the-field-names)

 #### Authentication
 The "Authentication" can be left blank unless the web-page requires authentication.
-Only HTTP authentication is supported at the current time.

 ### FAQs